 Way We Do and ISO Standards

 Way We Do aims to incorporate standards and best practices into pre-written procedure templates with the intention of making your business more effective and efficient.
-However, it is your responsibility to ensure that the documented Operations Manual for your business or organisation follows any required compliance regulations within your industry.
+However, it is your responsibility to ensure that the documented Operations Manual for your business or organization follows any required compliance regulations within your industry.

 Australian Standards